Website Image Skip to Content

 Construction accidents are a common occurrence in New York and across the country.
 According to statistics from the Bureau of Labor, each year there are almost 5,000 workplace fatalities with the construction field accounting from almost 20% of those deaths.
 Within construction, there are over 21,000 nonfatal injuries that are caused by just falls, slips, and trips.
 One of the most common injuries caused by a fall, slip, or trip is a meniscus tear from a construction accident in New York.
 Although safeguards are supposed to be in place to lower the risk of accidents, there are times when appropriate safeguards are not in place, leading to preventable injuries like a torn meniscus.
 Knee injuries can leave victims disabled, unable to work with financial, physical, and emotional losses.
 Our experienced construction accident lawyer in New York can help victims and their families who have suffered a meniscus tear on a job site.

-construction accident lawyer Meniscus Tear From a Construction Accident Here at the O’Connor Law Firm, our bodily injury team understands that the many losses that victims face as a result of a knee injury caused by a construction accident, and are committed to helping victims recover the compensation they deserve for their losses.
+construction accident lawyer Meniscus Tear From a Construction Accident Here at O’Connor Injury Law, our bodily injury team understands that the many losses that victims face as a result of a knee injury caused by a construction accident, and are committed to helping victims recover the compensation they deserve for their losses.
 This includes compensation for pain and suffering, medical bills, and lost wages.
 Particularly in the case of an accident caused by a third-party, or if you were not a part of the construction crew that caused your injuries due to their negligence, victims may be entitled to considerable compensation for a meniscus tear from a construction accident in New York.
 To learn more, schedule a free case evaluation with our personal injury team today.

 Knee Injuries Caused by Construction Accidents